VOD film review: Source Code

 If Hitchcock made science fiction, it would probably turn out something like this.
 Trains, romance, an unsuspecting male lead; it’s all delightfully North by Northwest, right up until the train goes kaboom.
 Eight minutes later, it happens again.
 And again.
 And again.

 Comparisons to Hitchcock are easy to make (Chris Bacon’s enjoyably spiky score echoes Herrmann), but Hitchcock never listened to Chesney Hawkes.
-Instead, look at that other recent train movie, Unstoppable.
-Keeping things equally kinetic, Jones nails the hurtling pace of Ben Ripley’s screenplay but without going full Tony Scott.
+Instead, look at another recent train movie, Unstoppable.
+Keeping things equally kinetic, Jones nails the hurtling pace of Ben Ripley’s screenplay but without going too Tony Scott.
 Unlike the similar but bloated Deja Vu, there are no intrusive camera gimmicks: Duncan’s happy picking out criss-crossing train tracks, and admiring ducks flying over ponds.
 That easy, natural style means Source Code never feels like a Hollywood vehicle, let alone someone else’s script.